Hong Kong remembers Tiananmen, fearful for its own future - Journal du Cameroun

 But in more recent years the mass gatherings have taken on an increasingly contemporary significance as angst builds over Hong Kong’s future.

-Organisers expect a big turnout for Tuesday night’s vigil, fuelled by both the milestone of the 30th anniversary itself and a renewed furore over defending the city from an increasingly assertive Beijing.
+Organisers were hoping for a big turnout for Tuesday night’s vigil, fuelled by both the milestone of the thirtieth anniversary itself and a renewed furore over defending the city from an increasingly assertive Beijing.

 This year’s vigil comes at a time of huge controversy over plans by the city’s pro-Beijing government to allow extraditions to the Chinese mainland for the first time.